Curriculum Notes Year 7

 Overview

 Responding to the collaboration of Art and Mathematics, students will begin to broaden their knowledge and understanding of how both subjects are fundamentally intertwined.
 Pupils develop appreciation for the recording of the creative process through the use of a sketchbook.
 In-depth critical and contextual research will also form a fundamental part of the work undertaken, as pupils learn to draw inspiration for their work from an initial starting point.
-Our philosophy is to equip all pupils with the confidence to make independent creative decisions, through the structured handling of a wide range of materials.
+The discipline of drawing underpins all work and will continue to be taught explicitly throughout the year.

 Artists’ works studied:

 Pupils will develop classwork initiated by the optical illusions of Bridget Riley, appreciating how mathematics can be utilised in the formation of a composition.
 The contemporary paper engineering of Matt Shlian combined with the paper workshops of Josef Albers delivered at the Bauhaus School provide pupils with the opportunity to develop their work into 3-dimensions.
-Understanding of the formation of shape and pattern is investigated within the cultural compositions of Islamic and Roman tiling.
-Pupils will be encouraged to undertake their own research into the collaboration of the theme to build independence.
+The unusual architectural work of Frank Gehry supports investigative play with small-scale building materials.

 Media processes and techniques explored: